Security best-practices

 • All licenses includes a security notification service.

-• Whenever a security vulnerability has been confirmed and fixed, customers will get a private update prior to public release.
+• Whenever a medium severity or higher security vulnerability has been confirmed and fixed, customers will get a private update prior to public release.

 • We will publish an official advisory